 - Animate vertices, like tree leaves or grass.

 - And much more!

-Traditionally, most engines will ask you to learn GLSL, HLSL or Cg, which are pretty complex for the skillset of most artists.
-Godot uses a simplified version of a shader language that will detect errors as you type, so you can see your edited shaders in real-time.
-Additionally, it is possible to edit shaders using a visual, node-based graph editor.
+Godot provides built in functionality to make frequent operations easier.
+Additionally, Godot’s shader editor will detect errors as you type, so you can see your edited shaders in real-time.
+It is also possible to edit shaders using a visual, node-based graph editor.

 Creating a ShaderMaterial¶

 Create a new ShaderMaterial in some object of your choice.
 Go to the “Material” property and create a ShaderMaterial.

 Next, click on the shader material to see its properties.
 From here you can create a shader or visual shader.
 Regular shaders use code to set their properties while a visual shader uses a node based workflow.